Youssefyasser97/CashUHotels/README.md

 http://localhost/cashu/public/tophotel
 </p>
 <br>
-<p>For filtering results, add '?' then the filter name and the value to filter on.
+<p>For filtering out results, add '?', then the filter name and the value to filter on.
 <br>
 Filters: city, adultsCount, from_date and to_date.
 <br>